-Is the special occasion a one off thing or do you have an active social life?
+Is the special occasion a one-off thing or do you have an active social life?

-Buying an expensive foundation for a one off occasion does not make sense, unless you use it often.
+Buying an expensive foundation for a one-off occasion does not make sense unless you use it often.
 Most foundations can be layered to provide more coverage.
 Think about whether it makes sense to spend money on a product you’ll wear only once.
-If you think it does by all means buy it.
+If you think it does, by all means, buy it.

 Is your skin oily or dry?

-Some foundation give you a matte finish which is great if your skin is normally oily and shiny.
+Some foundations give you a matte finish which is great if your skin is normally oily and shiny.
 If you have dry skin, you’re going to need something that gives your skin a dewy finish.
-Also if your skin is oily, foundation does tend to darken as time goes by
+Also if your skin is oily, the foundation does tend to darken as time goes by

 Points To Consider